invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 ### Math

-Math contains Rust structs and data from main Invariant contract exported using WASM.
+Math contains Rust structs and data exported to WASM using wasm_bindgen which allowed use to the same functions and data that is used in main Invariant contract.

 ### Source